sourmash-bio/sourmash/doc/command-line.md

  for each database match to gather output.
 Do not summarize or classify.
  Note that this is not required for either `summarize` or `classify`.

 By default, `annotate` uses the name of each input gather csv to write an updated version with lineages information.
-For example, annotating `sample1.gather.csv` would produce `sample1.gather.with-lineages.csv`
+For example, annotating `sample1.gather.csv` would produce `sample1.gather.with-lineages.csv`.

+This will produce an annotated gather CSV, `Sb47+63_gather_x_gtdbrs202_k31.with-lineages.csv`:
 ```
 sourmash tax annotate
     --gather-csv Sb47+63_gather_x_gtdbrs202_k31.csv \
     --taxonomy gtdb-rs202.taxonomy.v2.csv
 ```
-> This will produce an annotated gather CSV, `Sb47+63_gather_x_gtdbrs202_k31.with-lineages.csv`

 ### `sourmash tax prepare` - prepare and/or combine taxonomy files

+@CTB prepare can combine? test, document.

+`sourmash tax prepare` prepares taxonomy files for other `sourmash tax` commands.

 All `sourmash tax` commands must be given one or more taxonomy files as parameters to the `--taxonomy` argument.
 These files can be either CSV